dragoontrick/cpsc491ProjectHopeFul/README.md

 Thank you for the laser effect StarNinjas Youtube channel: https://www.youtube.com/channel/UCxLPx862bQqxGUOkfZOtvZA CC 1.0 Deed

 Built and tested in Ubuntu 22.04 LTS.
-Requirements: Have python installed on your device.
+1) Requirements: Have python installed on your device.
-From github, you can clone the repository to your local device.
+2) From github, you can clone the repository to your local device.
+3) Open the terminal and navigate to the folder containing the main.py file
-Then you can use the command python3 main.py in order to run the game.
+4) Use the command "python3 main.py" (without the quotations) in order to run the game.